 Here’s a case I’ve been mulling for a few days.
 It involves a highly-rated bed and breakfast, a loyal customer and an unwelcome change.

-Should I get involved?
+Should my advocacy team and I get involved?
 I’m asking for your advice, as I do every Monday on this site.

 Julie Barton has been a loyal guest at the Chanric Inn in California’s wine country for several years.
-She knew the proprietors well, so when it came time to select a place to stay after her wedding ceremony, she wanted to be with Ric and Channing, the Chanric’s innkeepers.
+She knew the proprietors well and, after her wedding, wanted to stay with Ric and Channing, the innkeepers at Chanric.

 “The primary reason I chose the Chanric was so that we could stay with the same innkeepers, as I knew them already, and I knew that we would have a pleasant experience for our small wedding weekend,” she says.
 “I went ahead and made the reservations online for myself and our friend who would be our attendant, and paid a deposit of $601 for both rooms in May.”